presidentbeef/brakeman-site/source/_posts/2013-12-11-brakeman-2-dot-3-0-released.markdown

 ### Slim XSS False Positives

-([Noah Davis](https://github.com/noahd1)) provided a fix for XSS false positives in Slim templates when ActiveRecord is loaded.
-While Brakeman itself does not depend on ActiveRecord, it might be loaded if Brakeman is run with Bundler or as part of a Rake task.
+([Noah Davis](https://github.com/noahd1)) provided a fix for XSS false positives in Slim templates when ActiveSupport is loaded.
+While Brakeman itself does not depend on ActiveSupport, it might be loaded if Brakeman is run with Bundler or as part of a Rake task.

 ([changes](https://github.com/presidentbeef/brakeman/pull/410))